marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2025-05-07-Migration Synapse Dedicated Pool to Fabric.md

 In this article, we address a common concern among our Azure clients, particularly those who chose [Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/overview-what-is){:target="_blank"} their data platform several months ago.
 Since the launch of Microsoft Fabric in late 2023, many users have been questioning the long-term future of Synapse.
 Rest assured: as of today, there are no plans to retire Synapse Analytics.
 The platform remains fully supported and maintained by [Microsoft](https://blog.fabric.microsoft.com/en-us/blog/microsoft-fabric-explained-for-existing-synapse-users/){:target="_blank"}.

 However, the next generation of Microsoft’s big data analytics solutions is now a core part of Microsoft Fabric.
-For clients considering a migration and looking to transition from a PaaS to a SaaS experience, we will begin by mapping the key components and capabilities between the two platforms.
+For clients considering a migration and looking to transition from a PaaS to a SaaS experience.
+First we will begin by mapping the key components and capabilities between the two platforms.

 ![Fabric Synapse Equivalent](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/synapse-fabric.jpg?raw=true)